AuroraGinzburg/ML_Portfolio/README.md

 ## Getting Started

 1. Clone this repo (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/)).
 2. Raw Data is acquired during web scraping in Notebook 1.
 I used a Chrome web browser during web scraping, the ChromeDriver can be downloaded [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).
 The only external raw data used was the California shapefiles needed to generate a geoplot in Notebook 3, can be found in the [shapefiles folder](https://github.com/AuroraGinzburg/ML_Portfolio/tree/master/shapefiles).
+There is a folder of CSV files that served as save points; downloading these is not necessary to run the notebooks.

 3. Go through the three notebooks sequentially.